10 Signs You're Using Illegal Movie Websites

 The name might be your first clue that you're dealing with imposters.
 Check the domain name that appears in the address line of your browser.
 Many illicit sites (of all kinds) are hosted in far-flung or obscure locations and thus may not have a typical .com name that denotes so much of the web's more credible traffic.

-What's more, the full name of the site might give you pause.
+What's more, the site's full name might give you pause.
 If a site name likeWeHazMoviez4Freez.biz, for example, doesn't make you think twice about its legality, you may need to sharpen your Internet scam-detecting skills before doing more surfing.

 website warning

 Web browser designers are constantly updating the security features of their software.
-To that end, many browsers display a can't-miss warning if you try to load a questionable site.
+To that end, many browsers display a can't-miss warning if you try to load questionable sites like illegal streaming websites.

-If a site is deemed insecure, either due to its illegal material or because it hosts potentially damaging malware, your browser halts the loading process and shows a warning.
+If a site seems insecure, either due to its illegal material or because it hosts potentially damaging malware, your browser halts the loading process and shows a warning.
 In most cases, you'll have the option of reversing course, or, at your own peril, plunging ahead into dangerous digital waters.

 Let's say you find a site with a tantalizing selection of great, new movies.
 You excitedly click a title to play the movie, and instead of the opening credits, you see a pop-up indicating that you need to download special video playback software.

 Downloading and installing software from an unknown source is perhaps the single biggest security mistake you can commit.
 According to the Federal Trade Commission, doing so can open a virtual Pandora's Box.
-Your computer may be crippled by a virus.
-Your personal information, including credit card and bank account numbers, could be stolen.
+A virus can impair your computer.
+Someone can steal your personal information, including credit card and bank account numbers.

 Operators of illegal sites often couldn't care less if you pay for their so-called services.
 Their primary goal is to get you to click the ads or to download iffy software from their servers.
 That's why they use huge fonts and flashing graphics to emphasize the word "free."